-Now, I'll tell ya a tale that'll yer heart That only a few knew, ta start It all took place when our concert tour was booked at the Hilton? guarantee ev'ry word's the Gospel truth Got witnesses ta it, too, we all toured with a fella by the name a' Milton
+Now, tell ya a tale that'll bust yer heart That only a few knew, ta start It all took place when our concert tour was at the SeaTac Hilton?
+I'll ev'ry word's the Gospel truth Got witnesses ta it, too, 'Cause we all toured with a fella by the a' Milton

-Now was o-fficial tour director, Electrical piano-playin' plug An' the slave-drivin'-est travel That we ever seen in our say "Whaddya mean, ya need more rest?
-"The don't care whether ya look yer best!
-"Simply show up promptly at six A.M. with instruments ...and your wives!"
+Now was o-fficial tour director, piano-playin' plug connector An' the travel conductor That we ever in our lives He'd say "Whaddya mean, ya more rest?
+"The world don't whether ya look yer best!
+"Simply show up promptly at six A.M. your instruments ...and your wives!"

-He'd arrive in the nick a' time A good five minutes a' flight time A-lookin' he'd been drug through a needle's eye He'd stand there, and about ta choke On his Egg an' his giant Coke An' then throw all the tickets on the counter and say "Check the and let's fly!"
+He'd always arrive in the nick a' A good five minutes ahead a' time A-lookin' he'd been drug through a needle's eye He'd stand there, and about ta choke On his Egg McMuffin an' his Coke An' then throw all the tickets on the counter and say "Check the and let's fly!"
 "Well, mean, this is too much weight?
-"We got forty-six pieces a' freight!
+"We only got pieces a' freight!
 "And if it don't go, who's gonna explain it to our fan in Tacoma?"

-We'd all get embarassed an' for the plane While Milton stood there, bein' But somehow he always ta get on board ...in sort of a coma
+We'd all get embarassed an' head for the While Milton stood there, profane But he always managed ta get on board ...in sort of a coma

 When the were served up yonder...

-Well, we at th' other end All the trouble to commence again Though Milton had ordered three station wagons, a truck and a limo And though he'd ahead to that Number Two Cussin' an' fussin' an' turnin' We'd end up with two Datsoons and a Pinto
+Well, we at th' other end All the trouble to commence again Though Milton had ordered three station wagons, a pickup and a limo And though he'd ahead to that Number Two Cussin' an' fussin' an' blue We'd end up with two Datsoons and a Pinto

-Now Milton took all a' that in stride Laid on the floor, an' an' cried But we always up to him for hope and salvation But we'd sink to the bottom a' hell When he'd check us in a remote And he'd grab the clerk by his an' tie an' say "Whaddya mean, reservacines?"
+Now Milton took all a' that in stride Laid on the floor, an' an' cried But we always up to him for hope and salvation But we'd to the bottom a' trav'lers hell When he'd us in a remote motel And he'd grab the by his shirt an' tie an' say "Whaddya mean, reservacines?"

 Milton's bolder...

-He'd shut himself in one-oh-four Let in 'til he swept the floor Adjusted the lampshade, aligned the TV, fixed the faucet, the promoter "Well, whaddya mean we're the warmup "You're puttin' me on! stars, ya know!
-"And this ain't the way we was treated summer at Six Flags Over Dakota!
-"Now we gotta have a percent top billing, "Two-thirds in advance, a' course, you silly!
-"I'm sure we prefer a chauffered limosine and two dressing rooms, please.
+He'd shut in room one-oh-four Let nobody in 'til he swept the the lampshade, aligned the TV, fixed the faucet, called the promoter "Well, mean we're the warmup show?
+"You're me on!
+We're stars, ya know!
+"And this ain't the way we was treated last summer at Six Over Dakota!
+"Now we have a hunnert percent top billing, "Two-thirds in advance, a' course, you silly!
+"I'm we prefer a chauffered limosine and two air-conditioned dressing rooms, please.
 "I'm what?
-Well, so's your wife!
-She's not?
-Well, to his own.
+Well, so's your wife! not?
+Well, to each his own.
 "Beg pardon, it in my what?
 Well, really, Merle who?"

 William Morris, us working...

-Now, Milton was a real good a' mine An' we'd stuck together on down line But was one or two points over which we just had to dee-bate Like Is not necessarily an assurance that the crowd gonna start throwin' tomatas An' when ya at four for a five o'clock show An' the stage ain't built an' there's no About all ya could do is sit on yer butt an' cut However, you give ol' Milton strong bodies, a nine-foot grand, a beer and a cigarette An' you knew that show was gonna be ...outta state
+Now, Milton was a good friend a' mine An' we'd together on down that line But there was one or two points over which we had to dee-bate takin'-your-clothes-off-an'-hangin'-from-a-cross-in-front-a'-the-Tri-County-Fairgrounds Is not necessarily an assurance that the crowd ain't gonna start throwin' An' when ya at four for a five o'clock show An' the stage ain't built an' no electricity About all ya could do is sit on yer butt an' cut However, you ol' Milton four strong bodies, a nine-foot grand, a beer and a cigarette An' you just that show was gonna be ...outta state

 Bringing in the in the bread...

-Now one up there in Washington We didn't get paid for a show done An' poor ol' Milton couldn't live with that; his brain just out.
-Well, he himself in the bathroom An' then when he didn't out for an hour an' a half We that somethin' was wrong, but we had to remove all doubt We stood in shock and horror When we busted down that there door And I hope I never see a sight like again; no, I don't was nothin' to do but close our eyes, an' bow our heads, an' vocalize With a silent acapella hymn, for him
+Now one night up in Washington We didn't get for a show we'd done An' poor ol' Milton couldn't live with that; his brain shorted out.
+Well, he himself in the bathroom An' when he didn't come out for an hour an' a half We figgered that was wrong, but we had to remove all doubt We transfixed in shock and horror When we down that there bathroom door And I I never see a sight like that again; no, I don't There was nothin' to do but our eyes, an' bow our heads, an' vocalize With a silent acapella hymn, for him

 What a we had in Milton...

-Now gettin' ready, come next December To put concert tour together And I'm sad to say ol' ain't a-gonna be with us No, it ain't be exactly the same they introduce us without his name So Milton, wherever you are, we you miss us!
-See, Milton has moved on down the Over the rainbow, for gold Yeah, he's up where the stage lights is always on But we can't that curly hair When last we saw him there Holdin' his tambourine, suckin' his thumb, an' asleep on the john
+Now we're gettin' ready, come next To put another tour together And I'm sad to say ol' Milton a-gonna be with us No, it gonna be exactly the same they introduce us without his name So Milton, wherever you are, we hope you us!
+See, Milton has moved on down the Over the rainbow, for gold Yeah, he's up there where the lights is always on But we can't forget that curly last we saw him a-settin' there Holdin' his tambourine, suckin' his thumb, an' asleep on the john